 Copeland may have certain accounts that were referred to Copeland through the recommendations of third parties, including consultants that may also be broker-dealers, or may have certain preexisting financial agreements or relationships with a particular broker-dealer.
-In addition, Copeland may from time to time buy from such third parties certain services or products used in Copeland's investment advisory business (such as software or research publications) or pay registration or other fees toward or otherwise assist in sponsoring such third parties' industry forums, seminars or conferences.
+In addition, Copeland may from time to time buy from such third parties certain services or products used in Copeland's investment advisory business (such as software or research publications) or pay registration or other fees toward or otherwise assist in sponsoring such third parties' industry forums, seminars, or conferences.
 Copeland may also invite consultants to events or other entertainment hosted by the Firm.
+CCM pays nominal fees to be listed in consultant databases or registries that describe services provided by investment managers including CCM.